microsoft/react-native-windows-samples/website/versioned_docs/version-0.73/debugging-javascript.md

 | Hermes (Default)  | ✅ | ✅ |
 | Chakra            | ✅ | ✅ |

 > **Important:** As your code is run in the remote JS engine, the app's embedded engine is not used.
 This can cause your released app to behave differently when it *is* using the embedded engine.
-See [Web vs. Direct Debugging](#web-vs-direct-debugging) for details.
+See [Web vs. Direct Debugging](#web-vs-direct-debugging) for details\.

 ### Step 1: Enable Web Debugging